uswds/uswds-site/pages/patterns/create-a-profile/overview.md

         <h3 class="usa-card__heading font-lang-lg pattern-card-heading"><a href="{{ site.baseurl }}/patterns/create-a-profile/sex-or-gender/">Select their <b>biological sex or gender</b></a></h3>
       </header>
       <div class="usa-card__body font-lang-sm">
-        <p>The sex or gender pattern helps users to feel comfortable and confident that their information is being used to identify them the way they choose or in a manner that will assist the user.</p>
+        <p>Help users to enter their biolgical sex or gender: allow users to feel comfortable and confident that they are being identified in the way that they choose.</p>
       </div>
     </div>
   </li>